BassaniRiccardo/adrenaline-boardgame-software-engineering/README.md

 - Server properties (IPs and ports) must be set in a server.property file, which can be either in the same folder as the jar file, or in /resources before building the jar.
 The server will first check for properties in the same folder.

+**Note on late push**

+We are aware that these changes might not be considered, but we felt the need to conclude ongoing work, even if this will be ignored.
+The changes in the last push are minimal:
+- our connection relied on RemoteExceptions or IOExceptions to be thrown when network issues arise.
+However, this is not guaranteed to happen with some network configurations.
+The ping system was slightly improved to be more robust.
+- a one-line fix was needed to prevent a bug in a very particular situation during setup.